blueman-project/blueman/README.md

 Blueman is designed to provide a simple yet effective means for controlling the BlueZ API and simplifying Bluetooth tasks, such as:

-* Connecting to 3G/EDGE/GPRS via dial-up
+* Connecting to dial-up networks
 * Connecting to / Creating Bluetooth networks
 * Connecting to input devices
 * Connecting to audio devices